scheb/2fa/doc/api.rst

 send a JSON-encoded payload with a JSON content type, such as ``application/json``.

-You can use `symfony/property-access <https://symfony.com/doc/current/components/property_access.html>`_ notation to define the parameter names in the `bundle configuration <configuration.rst>`_, allowing you to read from complex data structures.
+You can use `symfony/property-access <https://symfony.com/doc/current/components/property_access.html>`_ notation to define the parameter names in the :doc:`bundle configuration </configuration>`, allowing you to read from complex data structures.

 Please note, since you're dealing with JSON **objects**, you have to use the dot ``.`` notation to access object properties.